-- 3. Insert the battery holder into the battery cover. - 4.
-Direct the battery wires through the slot in the battery cover.
-Note: If the wires are not properly routed, they may become broken or shorted, causing radio system failure and loss of control.
+- 1. Remove the battery cover by removing the body clip from the post. - Remove the battery holder and install four AA alkaline batteries.Make careful note of the battery polarity by comparing against the diagrams in the battery holder. - 3.
+Insert the battery holder into the battery compartment. - 4.
+Direct the battery wires through the slot in the battery compartment.
+If the wires are not properly routed, they may become broken or shorted, causing radio system failure and loss of control.

-5. Reinstall the battery cover and secure with the screws.
+5. Reinstall the battery cover and secure with the body clip.